stormchaserroleplaying/stormchaserRPG/Talents/Druid/Spores/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 5th Level Spells and Fungal Infestation
 You gain the ability to seed an area with deadly spores.
-As a bonus action while your Symbiotic Entity feature is active, you can hurl spores up to 30 feet away, where they swirl in a 10-foot cube for 1 minute.
-The spores disappear early if you use this feature again, if you dismiss them as a bonus action, or if your Symbiotic Entity feature is no longer active.
+Using 1 action while your Symbiotic Entity feature is active, you can hurl spores up to 30 feet away, where they swirl in a 10-foot cube for 1 minute.
+The spores disappear early if you use this feature again, if you dismiss them using 1 action, or if your Symbiotic Entity feature is no longer active.

 As a free action, at the beginning of your turn you must make an indirect spell attack against the Constitution defense of all creatures that moved into the area of these spores on their last turn.
 If an attack hits, the creature takes damage equal to your Halo of Spores damage.